-There's a few different questions there, but they all come down to one main consideration: what do you need from an iPad?
-In our iPad buying guide we'll help you work out your requirements and whether you should get a mini-size 7.9-inch iPad (the iPad mini 4 - Apple has discontinued the mini 1 mini 2 and mini 3), a standard-size 9.7-inch iPad (the iPad or 9.7-inch iPad Pro), or the extra-large 12.9-inch iPad Pro.
+When it comes to buying an iPad there are a few different questions, but they all come down to one main consideration: what do you need from an iPad?
+We'll help you work out your requirements and whether you should get a mini-size 7.9-inch iPad (the iPad mini 4 - Apple has discontinued the mini 1 mini 2 and mini 3), a standard-size 9.7-inch iPad (the iPad or 9.7-inch iPad Pro), or the extra-large 12.9-inch iPad Pro.

-When you've decided which iPad you want to buy, head over to our article Best cheap iPad deals UK for detailed advice on the best places to buy, the best deals, second-hand and refurbished options and more.
+When you've decided which iPad you want to buy, take a look at our best iPad deals for detailed advice on the best places to buy, the best deals, second-hand and refurbished options and more.

 Apple currently sells four iPad models altogether, and each of those offers two to four colour options, one to three storage capacities, and the option to get Wi-Fi and cellular or just stick with Wi-Fi.
 That's a lot of configurations: clearly we've got work to do.